Clara Kathleen Rogers

-Clara Kathleen Barnett Rogers (January 14, 1844 – March 8, 1931), was an English-born American composer, singer, writer and music educator.
+Clara Kathleen Barnett Rogers (January 14, 1844 – March 8, 1931), was an English-born American composer, singer, writer, and music educator.
+She wrote books about singing and her career.

 Early life and education

 Rogers was born in Cheltenham, England, into a musical family.
-Her grandfather, Robert Lindley, was a cellist; her father, John Barnett, was an opera composer and was the first music teacher his children had; her mother, Eliza, was a singer.
-At the age of twelve, her family moved to Germany to further the musical education of the children.
-Clara was denied acceptance to the Leipzig Conservatory, but that decision was changed in 1857 in view of her talent, making her the youngest student ever admitted.
-Two of her siblings also attended the conservatory.
-During this time, her father returned to England while her mother stayed with her children, a trend that continued throughout the early part of Rogers's career.
+Her grandfather, Robert Lindley, was a cellist; her parents, composer John Barnett and Eliza, a singer, were her first music teachers.
+When Rogers was twelve, her family moved to Germany to further their children's musical education.
+Clara was admitted to the Leipzig Conservatory at the age of twelve and studied piano with Ignaz Moscheles, Louis Plaidy, and Hans von Bülow.
+Two of her older siblings also attended the conservatory.
+During this time, her father returned to England while her mother stayed with her children, a situation which continued throughout the early part of Rogers's career.

-While at Leipzig, Rogers studied the piano, harmony, part writing, violin, cello, and voice.
-Although composition classes were not open to women at the conservatory when she first attended, the administration made a composition class for girls in 1859, after hearing the string quartet Rogers had composed at the age of 13.
-Her classmate, Arthur Sullivan, copied orchestra parts for her, found players and arranged a performance of the piece.
+Besides piano, Rogers also studied harmony, part writing, violin, cello, and voice while in Leipzig.
+Composition classes were not open to women at the conservatory until 1859, after conservatory administrators heard the string quartet Rogers had composed at the age of 13.
+Her classmate, Arthur Sullivan, copied parts for her, found players and arranged a performance of the piece.
 Rogers spent three years at the conservatory, graduating at sixteen with honors.